reergymerej/function-queuer/README.md

 var app = {
     a: function () {
+        // MAKE A RESERVATION
         var reservation = this.print.reserve();

         return new Promise(function (resolve) {
             setTimeout(function () {
+                // USE THE RESERVATION
                 reservation.use('called from a');
                 resolve();
             }, 3000);